sazzy4o/yfinance/docs/docs/testcase_report_invalidtickers.md

 ## Introduction

-Requirement(s) to be tested: .earnings
+Requirement(s) to be tested: ticker

 Roles and Responsibilities: The team's goal was to test for the proper response from the .earnings method for multiple different valid and invalid inputs.